pankajkarman/pankajkarman.github.io/pages/research.md

 </p>

 <p align='justify'>
-I am devising a novel and computationally inexpensive machine learning approach for online representation of the aerosol optical properties.
+I am developing a novel and computationally inexpensive machine learning approach for online representation of the aerosol optical properties.
 These properties are fully coupled with the chemical and microphysical variability of particles.
 I am implementing this approach in <a href="https://www.imk-tro.kit.edu/english/5925.php" style="text-decoration: underline">ICON-ART model</a>.
 </p>

 <span>